deepsquare-io/ClusterFactory/web/docs/see-also/02-faq.md

 # Frequently Asked Questions

 ## Kubernetes is quite complex compared to Virtual Machines.
-How do I learn about Kubernetes? about Cluster Factory?
+How do I learn about Kubernetes? about ClusterFactory?

 Docker is young and Kubernetes is even younger.
 You can watch the [documentary made by Honeypot about Kubernetes](https://www.youtube.com/watch?v=BE77h7dmoQU) to learn the context of the creation of Kubernetes.